zebracasket/portainer_templates/README.md

 TBD: New Readme page, smaller and more fancy looking!

-# Portainer V2 Templates for Selfhosted Projects/Homelabs
+# Portainer V2.5 Templates for Selfhosted Projects/Homelabs
+21/02/2023: Starting to replace everything to type 3 (stack).

 This is a template focused on helping people spin up selfhosted services using Portainer, forked from [Qballjos](https://github.com/Qballjos/portainer_templates).